nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 #### 3.5.1 Adding a Loan: `add loan`

-This adds a new loan of a particular stock to a particular person.
+This adds a new loan of a particular Stock to a particular person.

-Format: `add loan <Matric No.> <Stock Code> <Quantity>`
+Format: `add loan <MatricNo> <StockCode> <Quantity>`

 eg. `add loan A0123456 R500 1000`

 #### 3.5.2 Deleting a Loan: `delete loan`
 This deletes an existing loan assigned to a person.
-If there are multiple loans of the same stock to that person, the first instance of such a loan will be deleted.
+If there are multiple loans of the same Stock to that person, the first instance of such a loan will be deleted.

 Format: `delete loan <MatricNo> <StockCode>`